bptlab/TracEX/README.md

 ### Installation

-- Run "install-dependencies-unix.sh" or "install-dependencies-windows.ps1" based on your operating system _(Using e.g. Terminal)_
+- In the root directory of TracEX, run "install-dependencies-unix.sh" or "install-dependencies-windows.ps1" based on your operating system _(Using e.g. Terminal)_

 ### Execution